Doll Domination – The Mini Collection

 Doll Domination – The Mini Collection is the second extended play (EP) by American girl group the Pussycat Dolls.
 It was released on May 24, 2009 by Interscope Records.
 The EP is an extension of the group's second studio album, Doll Domination (2008), including some previously released singles, such as "When I Grow Up", "Whatcha Think About That" and "I Hate This Part", as well as three new songs.
 The Mini Collection was one of several reissues released throughout 2009 as further promotion for the Doll Domination era, being released in between the European and Australasian legs of the group's Doll Domination Tour.
 It debuted at number nine on both the Scottish Albums Chart and UK Albums Chart, and would go on to be certified gold by the British Phonographic Industry (BPI) for sales of at least 100,000 in the UK.

 The Mini Collection was preceded by the release of the single "Jai Ho!
 (You Are My Destiny)", an English language remake of A. R. Rahman's original Hindi song "Jai Ho!" from the soundtrack to the film Slumdog Millionaire (2008).
 The song topped several charts worldwide, including in Australia, Finland, Ireland, Israel and Romania, as well as reaching number three in the UK and number 15 on the Billboard Hot 100.
 "Hush Hush; Hush Hush" was released as the second single, and is a house music remix of the Doll Domination song "Hush Hush".
 The latter single was less successful, peaking in the top 10 of several European record charts as well as in Australia, though it reached number 17 in the UK and number 73 in the United States.

 "Jai Ho!
 (You Are My Destiny)" and "Hush Hush; Hush Hush" both attracted controversy for prominently featuring the group's lead singer Nicole Scherzinger, which ended up leading to a public outburst from the Pussycat Dolls' secondary lead vocalist Melody Thornton about the lack of attention that the other group members got.
 The release of the latter marked the last song to be promoted during the Doll Domination era and a subsequent hiatus was announced following the end of the Doll Domination Tour in September 2009.
 Later that year, the members of the group announced their departures one by one, which resulted in the eventual disbandment of the Pussycat Dolls by 2010.
-The Mini Collection and "Hush Hush; Hush Hush" would serve as the group's final album and single releases, respectively, until they decided to reunite in 2019, going on to release a new single "React" in 2020.
+The Mini Collection and "Hush Hush; Hush Hush" would serve as the group's final album and single releases, respectively, until their reunion in 2019, going on to release a new single "React" in 2020.